Fort Chambers / Poor Farm Site Planning

 Another name for the residence/farm

-by Patricia Hertzler , 4 months ago
+by Patricia Hertzler , about 1 year ago

 I am opposed to the continuing use of “Poor Farm” when speaking of this site.
 It Served that function for only 6 years according to this website.
 A much more appropriate title would be something like “living history 1900 farmstead” or Early Colorado farm in Queen Anne style” or something similar.
 Why emphasize only 6 years when the site’s historical significance is much broader. ?
 Changing the terminology now will be easier now than it would be to wait any longer with regard to printed material.
 Signage and general usage.
 The history of the fort and the Sand Creek Massacre...
 Continue reading